open-devsecops/lab-infra-setup/README.md

 **CI/CD**, which stands for **Continuous Integration** and **Continuous Delivery/Deployment**, complements DevSecOps by automating the software delivery process.
 Continuous Integration refers to the practice of frequently integrating code changes into a shared repository, followed by automated testing.
 Continuous Delivery extends this by automatically releasing the validated changes to a repository, while Continuous Deployment goes a step further by automatically deploying the changes into production.

+Our [Literature Review](research/literature-review.md) provides a comprehensive look at existing academic and industry knowledge on DevSecOps.

 ## Why are they Important?🌟
 - **Rapid and Secure Deployment**: In a fast-paced tech environment, the ability to quickly develop and deploy software is crucial.
 DevSecOps and CI/CD enable this rapid deployment while maintaining high security standards.
 - **Reduced Risk**: Early integration of security in the development process significantly reduces vulnerabilities and the risk of late-stage security issues.